netglade/glade_forms/glade_forms/README.md

 For updating input call either `updateValueWithString(String?)` to update `T` value with string (will be converted if needed) or set `value` directly (via setter).

+#### Inputs
+Each GladeModel consists of several `inputs`.
+Sometimes it can be handy to dynamically include/exclude individual inputs from model, for example when some input is not always visible and therefore doesnt need validation.

+In that case override `allInputs` getter to list all inputs within GladeModel.
+Use `inputs`  getter for dynamic behavior.

+By default `allInputs` equals to `inputs`.

 #### Flutter widgets

 `GladeModelProvider` is predefined widget to provide `GladeModel` to widget's subtreee.